birder-project/birder/README.md

 birder-predict --help
 ```

-For more detailed usage instructions and examples, please refer to our [documentation](docs/README.md).
+For more detailed usage instructions and examples, see [docs/README.md](docs/README.md).

 ## Pre-trained Models